-What Can a Handyman Do in Lafayette, Indiana?
+What Can a Handyman Do Without a License in Lafayette, Indiana?

 Indiana does not issue a single statewide “general contractor/handyman” license; most contractor regulation happens at the local (city/county) level plus state licensing for certain trades (notably plumbing).
 In Lafayette (Tippecanoe County), you should expect local contractor registration and building permits for many projects even if you are a small handyman.
 There is not a clearly defined statewide “handyman exemption” dollar threshold in Indiana law; instead, exemption/registration thresholds (if any) are typically set by the local building department.